-- □ --global or -g for the global configuration file - □ --local or -l for the local configuration file - □ --input or -i for each input file
+- --global or -g for the global configuration file - --local or -l for the local configuration file - --input or -i for each input file - --output or -o for each output file

 OSFI currently supports both formats transparently to the module.
 However, they are exclusive with each other.
 This package provides the following functionalities: